 4 - Focal length

-The first image is a screenshot of a camera of frequently met viewing angle.
-One can see a curvature on both the upper beam and on the floor boards, which of course are even.
+The first image is a screenshot from a camera with a commonly used field of view.
+Both on the straight ceiling beam and the floor boards, a slight curvature can be observed.
 The image is close to natural.
-A screenshot of the second camera shows an image that is admittedly unnatural (fisheye effect), however, it gives a wide viewing angle, going beyond the scale of the test room.
-The cameras with a wide viewing angle are a good alternative to rotating cameras, due to a wide visual field.
+The screenshot from the second camera shows an image, which looks unnatural (fish-eye phenomena), however, it has a wider field of view, outside the scale used in the test room.
+Wide angle cameras are a good alternative to rotary camera due to a wide field of view.